lamhq/tech-notes/pages/devops/aws/2-compute/4-auto-scaling.md

 ## Scaling types

-- **Reactive scaling**: You're playing catchup.
-Once the load is there, you measure it and then determine if you need to create more resources.
+- **Reactive scaling**:  It monitors the scalable resources and adjusts the instances based on the incoming traffic.
 - **Scheduled scaling**: If you have a predictable workload, create a scaling event to get your resources ready to go before they're actually needed.
 - **Predictive scaling**: AWS uses its machine learning algorithms to determine when you'll need to scale.
 They are reevaluated every 24 hours to create a forecast for the next 48.